citp/privacy-policy-historical/g/ga/gam/gamekb.com.md

-> *The following text is extracted and transformed from the gamekb.com privacy policy that was archived on 2016-03-02.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160302231212id_/http%3A//www.gamekb.com/about/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the gamekb.com privacy policy that was archived on 2016-11-18.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161118233250id_/http%3A//www.gamekb.com/about/privacy) for the most accurate reproduction.*

-# Privacy - Gamekb.com
+# Privacy - GameKB

 Gamekb.com is committed to protecting your privacy online.
 To further this commitment, we have adopted an Online Privacy Policy that guides how we collect, store, and use the information collected about you online.